suncoast-devs/handbook/lessons/react-intro/lecture.md

 export function NewsArticle(props: NewsArticleProps) {
 ```

-With this style we can reuse the `NewsArticleProps` type elsewhere in our code.
+With this style, we can reuse the `NewsArticleProps` type elsewhere in our code.

 ---

 # Reusable and Customizable

-Now when each of these components is rendered on the page, the unique values for `this.props` are available and we now have a component that is:
+Now when each of these components is rendered on the page, the unique values for `this.props` are available and, we now have a component that is:

 - **reusable**
 - **customizable**